 • Substance use

 • Traumatic Brain Injury

 While officers are not trained to diagnose disorders, this valuable knowledge provides the ability to recognize symptoms, helping the officer know how to deploy the correct communication techniques.
-In addition to symptom awareness, there are a few critical ways officers can help those they encounter.
+In addition to symptom awareness, there are a few critical ways officers can help those they encounter, even with emotionally disturbed persons (EDP).
 These include: breaking stigmas, showing sympathy and knowing when to stage medical personnel.
 By doing so, officers increase the probability of these encounters ending on a positive note.

 As with any group seen as ‘different’, there are stereotypes and stigmas that surround mental illness.
 The first is how these individuals may be thought of as slow or dull.
 Being diagnosed with a mental disability, illness or other deficiency does not equate to a lack of intelligence.
 While communication may need to be altered to increase understanding, these individuals are often very bright.

 Another misconception relates to depression and suicidality.
 Many believe saying “suicide” or “ending your life” to a depressed and possibly suicidal person could put the idea into their head.
 However, the only way to find out if a person is considering suicide is to ask them, and people who openly discuss it may be reaching out for help.

 Finally, the most harmful stigma is the swift assumption that mental disabilities leave a person prone to violence.
 Due to media coverage, certain illnesses such as schizophrenia are thought to cause subjects to behave unpredictably and sometimes violently.
 While certain sub-groups can exhibit violent behavior, it is not considered a common demeanor.1